BranimirKoprivnjak/BetaCoin/README.md

 - formatNumber func should have a all case return statement
 - chart-helpers, draw vertical annotation, fix problems with types
 - add error handling if certain data about crypto is not available
+- prevent new coin fetching when showing portfolio dashboard